Los Angeles Chapter — California Association of Marriage and Family Therapists

 Shelley Pearce, LMFT

-Shelley Pearce, MA, LMFT, is an integrative psychotherapist who weaves a broad spectrum of approaches into her counseling in support of healing and deeper fulfillment.
+Shelley Pearce, LMFT, is an integrative psychotherapist who weaves a broad spectrum of approaches into her counseling in support of healing and deeper fulfillment.
 Shelley currently serves as Past President to LA-CAMFT and sits on the Board of Directors of Global Bridge Foundation.
 In 2007, she was honored as “Community Leader of the Year” by NEIU-19, a PA state organization servicing three counties and twenty school districts.
 Her direction of Humanistic Spirituality led to receiving the 2014 CULTURE UNPLUGGED International Film Festival Award for “Compassionate Theme.”
 Shelley is a nonsectarian minister and student of contemplative and wisdom traditions.
 Website: www.ShelleyPearce.org.